Agcurate/SAR2ET/README.md

     --device=<device-to-use-for-inference>
 ```

+Some test examples from the dataset are placed under ```data/tensors/``` directory. ```data/figs/``` directory also contains corresponding visualizations of these test examples.
-An example run would be:
+An example run using these examples data would be:
 ```
 python predict_et.py \
     --pretrained_model WORKDIR/sar-based-et-estimation/models/et-estimator.pt \